Partner-led cybersecurity & AI governance

 • Alignment to existing ISO 27001, 27701, and SOC 2 programs

-• Post-market monitoring and incident handling for AI systems
+• Post-market monitoring and serious incident reporting (Article 72)

 AI risk register